JusteGA1/Learning-Turing/README.md

 * [License](#license)

 ## General info
 This repository is for learning purposes only.
-Hopefully to receive more exercises from Turing to keep it updated soon.
+But if you think that such a 'Tesla factory' could be beneficial for you, feel free to import it.

 ## Technologies
 * Python - version 3.8